Krishna Kant

 Secure Information Systems (CSIS), George Mason University (GMU).

-in the areas of security and robustness issues in data centers.
-My recent work
+also in the areas of security and robustness issues in data centers.
+My recent

-is also focused on robustness in the Internet, particularly robustness of
+work is also focused on robustness in the Internet,

 While at GMU, I also